peter-evans/create-pull-request/docs/concepts-guidelines.md

 ### Creating pull requests in a remote repository

 Checking out a branch from a different repository from where the workflow is executing will make *that repository* the target for the created pull request.
-In this case, a `repo` scoped [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required.
+In this case, the `GITHUB_TOKEN` will not work and one of the other [token options](../README.md#token) must be used.

 ```yml
       - uses: actions/checkout@v4